allfoxwy/Threat/README.markdown

 ## Function description
 - Announce a message when Taunt resist or Mocking Blow missed
 - Announce a countdown when Challenging Shout
-- Revenge is used whenever possiable
-- Priority Shield Block if HP less than 40%
+- Prioritise Shield Block if HP less than 40%
-- Use Shield Block if Bloodthirst and Shield Slam are in cooldown
+- Sunder Armor would be cast **once** on engage to generate initial threat to hold mobs away from healer
 - Buff self with Battle Shout
-- Use Bloodthrist or Shield Slam according to talents
-- Sunder Armor would be cast **only once** on engage to generate initial threat to hold mobs away from healer
+- Revenge is used when possible
-- After Bloodthrist and Shield Slam are in cooldown, apply Sunder Armor up to 5 stacks.
+- Apply Sunder Armor up to 5 stacks.
 No more than 5 stacks.
-Refresh after 25 seconds.
+Refresh after 25 seconds
+- Use Bloodthrist or Shield Slam after 5 Sunder Armor, according to talents
+- Use Shield Block when nothing else has priority
 - Use Heroic Strike when rage overflow